cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 ## (Non-)Objectives of this Document

-{{Section 8 of RFC8949@-cbor}} states the objective of defining a human-readable diagnostic notation with CBOR.
+{{Section 8 of RFC8949@-cbor}} states the objective of defining a common human-readable diagnostic notation with CBOR.
 In particular, it states:

 {:quote}